davidakennedy/davidakennedy.com/_src/blog/2014-11-21-rules-the-web/index.md

   - Open Web
 ---

-Paul Ford describes the Web this way in [The Group That Rules the Web](http://www.newyorker.com/tech/elements/group-rules-web): "The Web, which used to be a place you went to get things, is now also a place to do things."
+Paul Ford describes the web this way in [The Group That Rules the Web](http://www.newyorker.com/tech/elements/group-rules-web): "The Web, which used to be a place you went to get things, is now also a place to do things."